 A land of fascinating little towns and villages

 Molise is all about slow rhythms.
 Here you can forget big cities, crowds and traffic and embrace the quiet pace of life of this incredible region.
 The three biggest cities are Campobasso, Isernia and Termoli, but they are pretty small compared to the “standard cities” in other regions.
 For example, Campobasso, the region’s capital, is home to just about 49,000 inhabitants!

 Molise is punctuated by incredibly charming villages, like Bagnoli del Trigno, built on a rocky spur, Casalciprano with its interesting open-air museum of rural life, and the little hamlet of Sepino.
 I personally fell in love with the romantic corners of Oratino and the fantastic murals of Civitacampomarano.

 Ancient artisanal traditions

 Molise is home to centuries-old traditions that continue to be passed on from generation to generation.
 The village of Agnone, for example, is specialized in bell making.
-The biggest production center is knives shop of Mr Rocco Petrunti, which has been creating bells for over 1,000 years and is the oldest business in Europe!
+The biggest production center is Pontificia Fonderia Marinelli, which has been creating bells for over 1,000 years and is the oldest business in Europe!